 - data: A matrix or data frame containing the data.
-Each row of this data set should correspond to one of the m variables, i.e. genes, and each column to one of the n observations. - cl: A vector consisting of the class labels of the observations.
+Each row of this data set should correspond to one of the m variables (e.g., genes), and each column to one of the n observations. - cl: A vector consisting of the class labels of the observations.